bigskysoftware/hypermedia-systems-book/ch02-components-of-a-hypermedia-system.typ

 The most authoritative resource for learning about HTML is the HTML specification.
 The current specification lives on
 #link("https://html.spec.whatwg.org/multipage").#footnote[The single-page version is too slow to load and render on most computers.
-  There’s also a developers' edition at /dev, but the standard version has nicer styling.]
+  There’s also a "developers’ edition" at /dev, but the standard version has nicer styling.]
 There’s no need to rely on hearsay to keep up with developments in HTML.